 - Increased potential for receiving scholarship awards and grants

-The requirements for remaining in good standing are as follows: freshmen must take Honors Seminar both semesters and are honor-bound to take it every subsequent semester that their class schedule will allow for; freshmen must maintain a 3.0 GPA and students with more than 30 hours must maintain a 3.2 GPA; students must schedule one Honors course each academic semester until 12 hours have been taken (not including Honors Seminar).
+The requirements for remaining in good standing are as follows: freshmen must take Honors Seminar both semesters and are honor-bound to take it every subsequent semester that their class schedule will allow for; freshmen must maintain a 3.0 GPA and students with more than 30 hours must maintain a 3.2 GPA; students must schedule one Honors course each academic semester until 18 hours have been taken (not including Honors Seminar).
+Transfer students joining with over 60 credit hours will be allowed to take only 12 hours of Honors courses to complete the program.
 At the end of their four-five year program, students must also have completed a research project which is presented at graduation.